-Understanding Medical Malpractice in Louisiana
+Understanding Medical Malpractice In Louisiana

 - There is a cap on damages of $500,000 plus medical bills and possibly future medical bills on medical malpractice and nursing home negligence cases in Louisiana.

-- Before a lawsuit can be filed in court, the case must be presented to a Medical Review Panel made up of three physicians who review the case and render an opinion.
+- Before a lawsuit can be filed in court, the case must be presented to a medical review panel made up of three physicians who review the case and render an opinion.

-Schedule a Consultation Today
+Schedule A Free Consultation Today